karayabin/universe-snapshot/universe/Ling/Light_PlanetInstaller/doc/pages/conception-notes.md

             - f: if set, forces the reimporting of the planet, even if it's already in your app
             - test-build-dir: if set, the import command will stop after creating the build dir.
 In other words, nothing will be actually imported, but you will not only have the [concrete import map](https://github.com/lingtalfi/Light_PlanetInstaller/blob/master/doc/pages/conception-notes.md#import-map) created, but also the **build dir**.
 See the [import algorithm](https://github.com/lingtalfi/Light_PlanetInstaller/blob/master/doc/pages/conception-notes.md#import-algorithm) section for more info about the **build dir**.
+            - sort-cim: if set, the display of the [concrete import map](https://github.com/lingtalfi/Light_PlanetInstaller/blob/master/doc/pages/conception-notes.md#import-map) will be sorted alphabetically (instead of children first parents last).
+            - babyInit: bool=false.
+Whether to trigger the baby init planet mode.
+                In this mode, the planet is not imported, but only the init phases are triggered.
+                A baby planet is a planet which is not yet formed.
+It's not committed.
+The version is not available, the dependencies are not created yet.
+                Using the baby init mode, we can still trigger the init phases of the planet at an early stage.
+                This option is mainly useful while you're developing a planet and you still want to test its init phases it.
+                Dependencies are always ignored (even if the planet happens to have some).

         - aliases:
             - import